SOFT ROBOTICS & BIONICS LAB

 Yeong Hyeon Jeong received an M.S.
 Thesis Presentation Award, Mechanical Engineering, Seoul National University (Dec.
 2018).

 Junghan Kwon and Taekyung Kim received Research Achievement Awards, respectively, Soft Robotics Research Center (SRRC) (Aug.
 2018).

 Taekyung Kim received an M.S.
 Thesis Presentation Award, Mechanical Engineering, Seoul National University (Jun.
 2018).

 Team SRBL (Jaein Kim, Kyowook Shin, Sehun Park, and Sohee John Yoon) received the Best Project Award at the Design for Manufacture class and presented their work at SMART (Jan.
 2018).
 Click HERE for more details.

-Dongwook Kim and Suhan Kim received Best Presentation Awards, respectively, at the Undergraduate Thesis Presentation (Dec.
+Dongwook Kim and Suhan Kim received Undergraduate Thesis Presentation Awards, respectively, Mechanical Engineering, Seoul National University (Dec.
 2017).

-Team SOFT (Yeong-gmin Yoon, Dongwook Kim, and Seungbin Baek) received a Merit Award at the X-Corp Challenge (Nov.
+Team SOFT (Yeong-min Yoon, Dongwook Kim, and Seungbin Baek) received a Merit Award, X-Corp Challenge, Seoul National University (Nov.
 2017).